 Domenico Scarlatti was born in Italy in 1685, the same year as Johann Sebastian Bach and Georg Frideric Handel.
 What an incredible year for music!
 (Telemann was born 4 years earlier, and Vivaldi 7.)
 Growing up under the massive shadow of a father who was a pre-eminent composer, he was known as a brilliant keyboard technician and extemporizer but as little else until he left Italy.
 He moved to Portugal in 1719 to become music master to the young Princess Maria Barbara; when she became Queen of Spain in 1729, he followed her there.
-Respected as an extemporizer on the harpsichord, and for his dazzling technique, he did not begin to formally write his keyboard music down until 1738, when he was knighted by Portugal and composed a volume for presentation.
+He didn't begin to formally write his keyboard music down until 1738, when he was knighted by Portugal and composed a volume for presentation.
 A few years later, he collected a number of his older pieces into two more volumes.
-But then, ill health and his concern for his soul in the afterlife galvanized him into finding his voice.
+But then ill health and his concern for his soul in the afterlife galvanized him into finding his voice.
 During his last 6 years 1752-7, he transferred his keyboard skill to paper in the form of some two hundred suites which he called sonatas.
-They combine pure joyous harpsichord sounds with the taut rhythms of Spanish dance and the harmonic brilliance of his Italian heritage to a degree that places him among the greatest musicians of all time, as well as a dream for those who love the feel of flying fingers on a keyboard.
+They combine pure joyous harpsichord sounds with the taut rhythms of Spanish dance, the harmonic brilliance of his Italian heritage, and his incredible inventiveness to a degree that places him among the greatest musicians of all time, as well as a dream for those who love the feel of flying fingers on a keyboard.

 For a performer, there is always a conflict between saying as much as one can with each individual piece, and being faithful to the lifetime-built philosophy of the composer.
 Intellect produces complexity, but feeling demands simplicity.
 Early on, I played a Rameau piece for Kenneth Gilbert.
-There was a pause while he searched for something polite to say, then he commented that "I suppose it is a complex piece of music"!
+There was a pause while he searched for something polite to say, then commented, "I suppose it is a complex piece of music"!
 I've never forgotten that lesson.

-Most performers, on encountering the range and quantity of Scarlatti's music, quickly choose a few pieces and interpret him as a capricious mannerist (or, worse in my opinion, as a romantic).
+Many performers, on encountering the range and quantity of Scarlatti's music, quickly choose a few pieces and interpret him as a capricious mannerist (or, worse in my opinion, as a romantic).
 This tendency is exacerbated by the characteristics of the piano, to which Scarlatti's sounds do not transfer well.
-(His breathtaking technique does transfer, as Vladimir Horowitz amply demonstrated.
+(His breathtaking technique does transfer for some pieces, as Vladimir Horowitz amply demonstrated.
 He and Scarlatti would have had a ball together!)
 Here, I attempt the opposite - to present the cumulative achievement of a great musical colourist on the instrument which was his canvas.

 My recording follows the numbering of Kirkpatrick, whose study of Scarlatti is the base from which a modern player must build ("Domenico Scarlatti", Ralph Kirkpatrick, Princeton, 1953).
 To start, there are the 30 "exercises", as Scarlatti called them, of 1738.
 This is where Scarlatti introduces us to his incredible facility of playing any note anywhere on the keyboard with either hand.
 Many of the pieces Kirkpatrick lists as no. 31-93 were presented to the Queen in a volume in 1742, and as 94-147 in another in 1749.
 The pieces in these two volumes almost certainly predate 1738.
 They include some works for solo and continuo, which I have recorded as though they were for harpsichord pupil and teacher, in the Flemish tradition.

-Then, with number 148, we continue with the Sonatas proper, the pieces that were presented to the Queen as they were composed, between 1752 and 1757.
+Then, with number 148, we begin the miracle, the pieces that were presented to the Queen as they were composed, between 1752 and 1757.
 545 of the sonatas were transcribed for piano by Alessandro Longo in 1906, and are still available from Ricordi (Italy) and Kalmus (USA).
 I thank Mark Newbold for generously making Ralph Kirkpatrick's facsimile of the sonatas not published by Longo available to me to record the remainder.

 Many of Scarlatti's works are centered upon the visual drama of his technique, which must be absent from a recording.
 Nevertheless, these recordings still display, I hope, some of his incredible brilliance.
 First, there is the consistency of Spanish dance rhythms as the foundation of his sound.
 To me, these rhythms are not polyphonic, but elaborated percussive solo accents, and as such are entirely consistent with the precision striven for by most recording musicians of today.
 And, when Scarlatti's phrases are repeated with no variations of sound, as he mostly explicitly wrote them, they build structure and power upon a sustained rhythmic foundation, rather than on a phrase-oriented vocal one.
-I have therefore eschewed melodic inflections and rubato for the most part (probably to a degree that overcompensates for the tendency of most performers to take the opposite approach.
+I have therefore eschewed melodic inflections and rubato for the most part, probably to a degree that overcompensates for the tendency of most performers to take the opposite approach.
 (I note that my parents considered variations in tempo to be "liberties" not acceptable for us children.
 "Jimmie Metronome" was turned on whenever we varied from rigid tempi.
 It's hard to overcome such a musically-suffocating childhood.)

 Scarlatti introduces musical ideas in such profusion that, in most cases, if conventional phrasing attention is paid to them, the music becomes totally fragmented.
 The rarity with which Scarlatti actually notes pauses or breaks between apparently-disjoint phrases becomes justified when his work is studied overall - the silences he marks explicitly become more effective, and the phrases take their place as his development of melodic sequences, using sounds rather than just notes.
 The harmonies of these sequences are based on tonalities, and multiply in the manner of Italian toccatas, while the melodic lines proper continually expand into multiple voices that blend into harmony.
 In the Italian style of his training, it is mostly pure sounds, almost totally free of extra-musical allegories.

-Three decades later, many of my tempi sound so furious,so determined.
-But, in my 40's, when these recordings were done, I valued flying fingers and exploding sound.
+Four decades later, many of my tempi sound so determined.
+But, in my 30's, when these recordings were done, I valued flying fingers and exploding sound.
 (Dare I dream, as Scarlatti must have?)
 I play more detaché now.
 I spent so many formative years with Artur Garami, "Full bow!
 Every inch!", then so long working on legato thirds & octaves with one hand and such, hanging onto the sound ...

 I'll always keep my focus on tonality and tone colours - it's so special to the harpsichord.
 I want my sound to be clear and powerful - I'll keep everything that contributes to that.
 You play very differently in a living room than in a large concert hall - you have to play differently yet again in cyberspace, the world of pure disembodied information.
 I really regret the absence of acoustic ambience in the recordings, made necessary by the limitations of MIDI and of sound fonts of the 1980's.
 You have to recast the whole way you approach music, compared to live performance - your appearance counts zero (no reviving listeners with spectacular hand crossing variations), audience interaction is gone (no coughing is great, but no breathing isn't), suspense, surprise and other excitement pale by the third playing.
 (Listen a few times to K.164, where I have left in one 'surprise' pause, for an example.)
 There's an old saying, "friends die off but enemies accumulate" - if you are going to record music, you'd better believe it.

 But mostly, I'll keep trying to grow, keep exploring the fascinating beauty of sound.
 All kinds of little details will change - that's life.
 To me, music is the essence of the instinctive and total struggle of life against non-life.
 But most of all, it's love of sound.